App Not Detecting Meetings

 1. Enable "Always Show Meeting Controls"

 The most common issue is hidden meeting controls.
-There's a setting called Always show meeting controls, which needs to be enabled in your meeting app.
+There's a setting called Always show meeting controls or Keep meeting controls visible, which needs to be enabled in your meeting app.
+Without this, MuteDeck detection could be intermittent or not work at all.

-In Zoom, it's located under Settings → General → Always show meeting controls:
+In Zoom, it's located under Settings → Meetings & Controls → Keep meeting controls visible.

 For other apps: